Cobalt Park: History

 Initially known as Hadrian Business Park plans for the area were devised the early 1990s by the Tyne and Wear Economic Development Company.
 Work began on building Cobalt Park in 1996 when the site was purchased and it was initially to house businesses employing 5,000 people on a site of 140 acre.
 Part of the development was made a designated Enterprise Zone in 1995.
 The region had previously been noted for its large mining industry and because of this the development had to secure 5 disused mine shafts that ran through the site.
 In 1997 Highbridge Business Park Limited (a joint venture between Highbridge Properties and Ashall Group) became developers of the park and the development took on its Cobalt name.

 In 1998 construction of the first building, Cobalt 3, commenced and was completed in 1999.
 Over the following years more buildings were added.
 Additional expansion land was acquired in 2002 and 2007.
 The development consists of more than 29 buildings.
 As of 2016 more than 14,000 people are employed on the business park.

 The CBX building was formerly part of a £1.1 billion Siemens Semiconductors factory that had been built in 1995/6 and opened by Queen Elizabeth II in May 1997.
 Siemens closed the plant in 1998, and spun off their Semiconductor business to Infineon Technologies in 1999.
 The fabrication facility was transferred to Atmel in 2000 who restarted production at the site.
 After Atmel decided to reorganise their global factories, their 8-inch wafer fabrication equipment was sold to TSMC and the North Tyneside site itself was sold to the owners of Cobalt in 2007.
 A number of the buildings attached to the original semiconductors factory have since been demolished and replaced with office and data centre buildings, thus expanding the Cobalt Park site.

 As part of the development a country park of 44 acre, Silverlink Biodiversity Park, was created on site and declared a nature reserve in 2005.
 It had been built on the site of a former rubbish tip.

+In 2025, the business park was named as a future location of Stargate UK, a partnership between US companies OpenAI and Nvidia, to deliver AI infrastructure.